TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/create-apply-retention-labels.md

 ### Deleting retention labels

 You can delete retention labels that aren't currently included in any retention label policies, that aren't configured for event-based retention, or mark items as regulatory records.
-The ability to delete retention labels that mark items as records is currently rolling out in preview.

 For retention labels that you can delete, if they have been applied to items, the deletion fails and you see a link to content explorer to identify the labeled items.